mnlipp/jdrupes-httpcodec/overview.md

 The HTTP codecs are modeled after the Java
 {@link java.nio.charset.CharsetDecoder} and
 {@link java.nio.charset.CharsetEncoder}.
-A decoder is an engine that transforms a sequence of bytes into a sequence of (initially) HTTP requests or responses.
-An encoder transforms an HTTP request or response (including the payload data) into a sequence of bytes.
+An HTTP decoder is an engine that transforms a sequence of bytes into a sequence of HTTP requests or responses (and streams their body data).
+An HTTP encoder transforms an HTTP request or response (including streamed body data) into a sequence of bytes.

 The main difference between the Charset codecs and the HTTP codecs API is due to the type of the decoded data.
 For Charset codecs this is a